ArthurYangCN/cse15l-lab-reports/index.md

 # ls command:

 ![Image](ls.png)
-Working Directory: /workspaces/cse15l-lab-reports
+Working Directory: `/workspaces/cse15l-lab-reports`
-'ls' with no arguments.
-Nothing behind the command.
+`ls` with no arguments: (Nothing behind the command)
 Output: Files and directories listed.

-Working Directory: /workspaces/cse15l-lab-reports
+Working Directory: `/workspaces/cse15l-lab-reports`
-'ls' with Directory Path:
+`ls` with Directory Path:
 Output: Contents of the specified directory.

-Working Directory: /workspaces/cse15l-lab-reports
+Working Directory: `/workspaces/cse15l-lab-reports`
-'ls' with File Path:
+`ls` with File Path:
 Output: The file if it exists.
 Error, if the file doesn't exist.